 Yes, dry sea moss will expire.
-Our dry sea moss normally expires after about a year, if the package hasn't been opened.
+If the package hasn’t been opened, our dry sea moss normally expires after about a year.
 We ensure that our team follows strict health and food handling protocols from the harvest stages to the preparation of your sea moss.
 The typical shelf life of sea moss gels in the refrigerator is one month if stored in an airtight container.

 They should never be stored in refrigerators or rooms with a constant temperature.
-When in doubt, it's a good idea to ask for a reputable and reliable Irish sea moss gel company.
-This is why international shipping of pre-prepared sea moss gel is relatively rare and relatively expensive.
-How long sea moss will last when it freezes varies and depends on the container used, its sterility, the amount of contamination it was exposed to and the temperature of the freezer.
+When in doubt, asking for a reputable and reliable Irish sea moss gel company is a good idea.
+This is why international pre-prepared sea moss gel shipping is relatively rare and expensive.
+How long sea moss will last when it freezes varies and depends on the container used, its sterility, the amount of contamination it was exposed to, and the freezer’s temperature.

-There are countless benefits of ingesting sea moss gel regularly, and many different ways to incorporate the ingredient into your regular diet.
+There are countless benefits of ingesting sea moss gel regularly and many ways to incorporate the ingredient into your diet.
 That’s why it’s so important to store the sea moss gel in the refrigerator and use it within a month if possible.
 A cabinet with doors is the perfect storage place for dry sea moss products, as long as the temperature is also constant in the cabinet.
-Many people consider sea moss gel to be a powerful superfood because it includes 92 of the 102 important minerals in the human body.
+Many people consider sea moss gel a powerful superfood because it includes 92 102 important minerals in the human body.

 In conclusion, when stored in a container that closes tightly and placed in the back of the refrigerator, sea moss gel can easily last for a full month.
-Sea moss gel has a high water content, so it's important to store it in the refrigerator in an airtight bottle between uses.
+Sea moss gel has high water content, so storing it in the refrigerator in an airtight bottle between uses is important.
 Sea moss gel has a shelf life and can be damaged if not stored properly or not used in a sufficient amount of time.
-The best rule of thumb is to always refrigerate sea moss gel immediately after preparation to avoid spoiling.
+The best rule of thumb is always to refrigerate sea moss gel immediately after preparation to avoid spoiling.